0xSorryNotSorry/Live-Peer-Review-Dashboard/README_with_duplicates.md

 - Generates reports in **PDF** format.
 - **Highlights comments** based on the number of positive or negative reactions.
 - Provides **hyperlinks** to the original comments on GitHub for easy reference.
+- **Detects and tracks duplicate findings** using DUP markers in comments.
+- **Assigns duplicates evenly** across auditors for reporting.
+- **Groups duplicate findings** with their originals for easy review.

 ## Prerequisites